 In Sokolsky v.
 Eidelman, 93 A.3d 858, 865 (Pa.
 Super.
 Ct.
 2014) the Superior Court held that a plaintiff need not identify "a specific medical practitioner" to establish a vicarious liability claim against a defendant hospital or managed care facility.
 Specifically, the court held that "simply because employees are unnamed within a complaint or referred to as a unit i.e., 'the staff,' does not preclude one's claim against their employer under vicarious liability if the employees acted negligently during the course and within the scope of their employment."
 Id. at 866.
 It should be noted that Sokolsky is a review of a legal malpractice case; however, the underlying "case within a case" involves a medical malpractice action.
-Id.; see also Estate of Denmark ex rel.
-Hurst v.
+Id.; see also Denmark v.
 Williams, 117 A.3d 300, 306-07 (Pa.
 Super.
 Ct.
 2015) ("[W]hen read in the context of the allegations of the amended complaint, [plaintiff's] references to "nursing staff, attending physicians and other attending personnel" and "agents, servants, or employees" were not lacking in sufficient specificity and did not fail to plead a cause of action against the Mercy entities for vicarious liability.").

 In a similar vein, the Superior Court recently concluded that the trial did not err when it did not permit a jury to consider whether "other" unnamed hospital staff members or agents were negligent as to assign vicarious liability against the defendant hospital on the verdict sheet.
 See Seels v.
 Tenet Health Sys.
 Hahnemann, LLC, 167 A.3d 190, 208 (Pa.
 Super.
 Ct.
 2017).
-At trial, the lower court cited the names of two doctors, not identified as defendants, but identified as agents of the defendant hospital for providing care to the plaintiff.
+At trial, the lower court cited the names of two doctors, not identified as defendants, but identified as agents of the defendant hospital, for providing care to the plaintiff.
 Id. at 208.
-Plaintiff requested that "other" names, specifically members of the defendant hospital's PACU staff not known to plaintiff, be present on the verdict sheet in an attempt to secure vicarious liability on the defendant hospital.
+Plaintiff requested that "other" names, specifically members of the defendant hospital's PACU staff not known to plaintiff, be present on the verdict sheet to secure vicarious liability on the defendant hospital.
 Id.
 However, prior to trial the lower court struck all of plaintiff's allegations of negligence against unnamed agents of defendant without prejudice.
 Id. at 209 (emphasis added).
+The trial court refused to place the unidentified agents on the verdict sheet because after the lower court struck the negligence claims against the unnamed agents, plaintiff failed to amend and/or conduct additional discovery to identify those persons.
+Id.
+On review, the Superior Court held that the trial court would have erred striking plaintiff's negligence allegations with prejudice.
+Id. (citing Sokolsky, 93 A.3d at 866).
+However, because the lower court struck the claims without prejudice and the plaintiff failed to revise the allegations, the Superior Court affirmed the trial court's decision to exclude unidentified agents of the defendant from the verdict sheet.
+Id.